Biobehavioral Health (BBH) Internship Program

 - What kind of professional experience do I want to gain?

 - How will this internship experience fit into my short-term plans after I earn my degree?

 - Do I want to do my internship in a particular geographical area?

-All internship sites must be approved and must have completed an affiliation agreement.
+All internship sites must be approved by the Internship Coordinator.
 Of primary concern in granting approval will be the appropriateness and suitability of the internship site and the ability of the host organization to provide the desired experiences and supervision of the student.
 It is recommended that students purchase professional liability insurance for their internships.

-The internship is taken during the summer semester and is approximately 240 – 320 hours over the course of 6 – 10 weeks depending on the needs of the internship site.
-Generally students work as full-time professionals for the semester.
-Even though the internship semester is spent away from the University, students will be enrolled and expected to pay full tuition.
+The internship is completed during the summer months and is variable regarding credits and hours depending on the needs of the internship site.
+Generally students complete 3 credits or 240 hours of placement.
+Even though the internship semester is spent away from the University, students will be enrolled and expected to pay tuition for the number of credits desired.
 The internship is one of the most valuable and exciting educational experiences at Penn State.